 Article 5: Meetings

-- Section 5.3: For business meetings, twenty members in good standing shall constitute a quorum.
+Section 5.3: For business meetings, two-thirds of those present and in good standing shall constitute a quorum.

-- Section 5.4: A Special membership meeting may be called by the President, or by at least three Officers or by petition of at least 20 members in good standing, with at least 20 days notice.
+Section 5.4: A Special membership meeting may be called by the President, or by at least three Officers or by petition of at least 20 members in good standing, with at least 20 days’ notice.
 The Board shall establish the date, time, and location of all membership meetings, provided that such meeting shall be held not later than forty days from the date that the Secretary receives the request for such meeting.
-The President shall establish the date, time, and location of all Board meetings, provided that such meeting shall be held not later than fifteen days from the date that the Secretary receives the request for such meeting.

-- Section 5.5: All Board meetings may be held remotely by using the most effective technology, including by not limited to electronic media, e-mail, telephone, web conference or other such electronic media which the Board approves.
+Section 5.5: All Board meetings may be held remotely by using the most effective technology, including but not limited to electronic media, e-mail, telephone, web conference or other such electronic media which the Board approves.

 Article 6: Committees

 Section 6.1: In addition to standing committees named in this Article, the Board may create such additional committees, standing or special, as it deems necessary to carry out the work of IAPP.